Ignacio Baleztena Ascárate: Vascólogo and Vascófilo

-Baleztena's mothertongue was Spanish; he spoke Basque with some difficulty, though he understood Basque very well.
+Baleztena's mother tongue was Spanish; he spoke Basque with some difficulty, though he understood Basque very well.
 Due to his childhood spent in Leitza, he was well accustomed and indeed fascinated by the Basque culture.
 Faced with the new phenomenon of Basque national drive, he opposed it with traditional vision of Basque identity; to this end, in 1913 he founded a Joshe Miguel weekly, intended as a Basque "antieuzkadiano" periodical.
 Baleztena early joined Sociedad de Estudios Vascos and formed part of its Junta Permanente; he participated in attempts to open Universidad Vasco-Navarra and remained active in Congresos de Estudios Vascos throughout the 1920s, promoting traditionalist Euskalerria against the nationalist Euzkadi.
 Baleztena opposed the usage of ikurriña as contrived and championed traditional provincial flags instead; he criticised newly invented feasts like Aberri Eguna, especially the 4th one staged in Pamplona.

 In 1925 Baleztena co-founded Euskeraren Adiskideak, a society promoting Basque culture in Navarre.
 In 1931 he set up Záldiko Máldiko, a semi-private group focusing on folk dances and performing on festivals across Spanish and French Navarre.
 The grouping was re-formatted in 1934 as a Basque cultural folk association named Muthiko Alaiak, specialising in dance and theatric performances.
 Dominated by Carlists, Muthiko functioned as a vehicle for promoting Traditionalist vision of Navarrese society, though Baleztena did not refrain from mocking authorities (first Republican and later Francoist), especially by means of kurriños, performed often during local Carlist political events.
 After the Civil War Muthiko was considered the centre of antifrancoist Carlism.
 The group occasionally took part in official events, but it was registered as late as in 1949 and following continuous harassment, was re-opened in 1954.
 Though the last floor of the Baleztena house served as a stage for rehearsals, over time Baleztena lost control over Muthiko.
 As early as 1956 the communist intelligence considered the group a potentially promising area and indeed, in the 1960s it became a nucleus of socialism, which it remains until today, actively promoting also the Basque nationalism.